 My previously-favorite character Alice turned out to be quite the snob this year.
 From her judgmental attitude about girlfriend Tasha's military service and security guard job to her implication that trans man Max doesn't belong "in the community," I was highly disappointed in previously-open-minded (Hello, remember when she dated - and mis-gendered - the "male lesbian" Lisa?!)
 Alice's uppity transformation.

 Second Place goes to Bette for being such a stick-in-the-mud at girlfriend Jodi's friends' cabin.

 Most Improved Development

 Probably the biggest improvement is that the show finally had hints of taking itself less seriously.
 It was campy at times.
 It was sometimes funny.
-And most importantly, even though lesbians are generally a hyper-politically-correct bunch, it stopped trying to be all things to all people.
-No show can perfectly cater to all of the diverse members of our community and people are pretty much going to bitch no matter what you do.
+And most importantly, it stopped trying to be all things to all people.
+No show can perfectly cater to all of the diverse members of our community and people are pretty much going to complain no matter what you do.
 So yeah, give us less breast cancer deaths and more Bette's Angels' vignettes.

 The Storyline I Cared Least About

 Adele's sinister motives.

 Yes, we all saw it coming.
 Adele was a sneak.
 The clues were everywhere.
 Maybe if everyone paid more attention to virtually-ignored-all-season Max you wouldn't have gotten burned.
 Too bad so sad.

 What's-her-face Dembo.
 I didn't really care about the fate of "The Planet" or "She-Bar," but this lady was realistic as a jerky, domineering bully.
 In fact, I think she may be based on someone I used to know.